scatkinson/Math_PhD_Students_ML_Project/README.md

 ## 3. EDA<a id='3._EDA'></a>

 Exploratory data analysis is performed in [this notebook](https://github.com/scatkinson/Math_PhD_Students_ML_Project/blob/main/MathPhD_EDA.ipynb), and further data analysis is performed in [this notebook](https://github.com/scatkinson/Math_PhD_Students_ML_Project/blob/main/Data%20Storytelling.ipynb).
 The [report](https://github.com/scatkinson/Math_PhD_Students_ML_Project/blob/main/Report/Math_PhD_Students_ML_Project_Report.pdf) provides an account of how this analysis was incorporated into the project.
-As mentioned in the [introduction]<a id='1._Introduction'></a>, we will produce two classification models to predict whether or not a mathematics faculty candidate will produce at least 2 or 5 PhD graduates.
+As mentioned in the [introduction](#1._Introduction), we will produce two classification models to predict whether or not a mathematics faculty candidate will produce at least 2 or 5 PhD graduates.
 The following boxplot for the number of students produced in 20 years was one of the more useful plots because it provided a nice guide for which thresholds for the number of students produced to use in our predictions.

 ![Boxplot for number of students in 20 years.](Report/boxplot.jpeg "Boxplot for number of students in 20 years")